natekratzer/personal_site/content/post/internet_census_microdata/index.md

 </div>

 This table is actually wrong for multiple reasons, but the first one we'll take care of is the failure to use weights.
 Survey data is often weighted to make it representative of the population.
 The census bureau provides a `PERWT` variable that should be used as the weight for each person in the file.
 There's also a `HHWT` variable for household level analysis.
 We'll stick with weighting the data by the number of people.
-One of the really nice features of the `PERWT` variable is that it sumes to the population.
+One of the really nice features of the `PERWT` variable is that it sums to the population.
 That means our tables can show both an overall number of people and the percentage of people.

 <div class="highlight">